cavanaugh-ibm/db-data-loader/README.md

 Once all the required properties are provided in the properties file run `com.cloudant.test.com.cloudant.se.LoaderTestSuite` test class.

 ## Open Tasks
-* json schema or yaml for configuration?
 * Migrate in the loader
-* Fix packaging so it brings in the proper loader
+* Fix packaging so it brings in the proper logging
 * Add flag to specify the log location
 * Add flag to supress stdout
 * For file loader, add flag to merge or replace